 - 3.1.
 Jubilee Cottages were renovated to habitable residences, in March 2017, providing 6 assessment and rehabilitation units to support hospital discharge and prevent hospital admission for the elderly population of Moray.
 It was intended that these cottages would facilitate intensive rehabilitation for a 6-12 week period and it was anticipated that this would support up to 30 people each year. - 3.2.
-At the MIJB meeting on 28 November 2019 (para 16 of the minute refers) it was agreed that Health and Social Care Moray (HSCM) would present an options appraisal to the Board setting out options in relation to the future use of the cottages.
+At the MIJB meeting on 25 June 2020 (para 12 of the minute refers) it was agreed to defer consideration of the options in order for a further report to be bought to the Board in September 2020 with an assumption to end use of the Jubilee Cottages unless ongoing need is identified to continue the role in a broader estate context.